Blockdaemon/defi-api-examples/README.md

 * `sign-and-broadcast-transaction (utility script)` (signs and broadcasts a transaction to the blockchain)
 * `create-wallet (utility script)` (locally creates an EVM wallet)

+## Examples
+Currently we have one highly experimental example app at `src/main/examples/rebalancing-app`.
+While we encourage you to experiment with and learn from this example, please note it's available in a [separate branch](https://github.com/Blockdaemon/defi-api-examples/tree/rebalance-app-rebased/src/main/examples/rebalancing-app) and is provided as-is without any warranties.

+### Legal Warning ⚠️🚨

+The example applications provided in this repository are intended solely as starting points to help you learn about the DEFI API and its capabilities.
+They are experimental, not battle-tested yet, and we do not provide any guarantees regarding their usage.
+These examples should never be used in production environments.
+For more information or assistance, please contact our team through our [support page](https://www.blockdaemon.com/support).

 ### Common issues and Troubleshooting
 For issues related to the code in this repository, please use the [issues tracker](https://github.com/Blockdaemon/defi-api-examples/issues).